GreyRook/code-with-style/docs/review/reviewer/comments.md

 and less review over time.

 *Adjustment Grey Rook:*
-*We use gitlabs suggestion function to adapt the commit message.*
+*We use gitlabs suggestion function only when we adapt the commit messages* *after we add them by gitlab.*

 ## Accepting Explanations {#explanations}